A downloadable tool

 2. To activate/deactivate the plugin, go to Project/Project Settings/Plugins, locate the plugin entry and change its status.

 3. Once the plugin is activated, a dock called SoundManager will appear in the editor.
-Here you can change all the sounds settings, from default properties (volume, pitch) to AudioBus ("Master" is the fallback").
+Here you can change all the sound settings, from default properties (volume, pitch) to AudioBus ("Master" is the fallback").

 4. Save the current scene (press the shortcut CTRL + S).